 • Disorientation

-Excessive drinking often induces vertigo, and a person who drinks heavily is more likely to feel severe dizziness and awful coordination as they consume more drinks in a single session.
+Excessive drinking often induces vertigo, and a person who drinks heavily is more likely to feel severe dizziness2 and awful coordination as they consume more drinks in a single session.
 Vertigo is also a common symptom of many medical conditions.

-While minor conditions such as the common cold, the flu, and ear infections may cause vertigo, this symptom may indicate a problem in the brain, nerves, vestibular system, or inner ear.
+While minor conditions such as the common cold, the flu, and ear infections may cause vertigo, this symptom may indicate a problem in the brain, nerves, vestibular system3, or inner ear.
 Vertigo is a common symptom of health conditions like:

 • Labyrinthitis